greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/taxonomy_1_1.md

 ---
 title: Taxonomy Support
 weight: 10
-tags: [Tagging, Structuring Content, Labelling]
+tags:
+- Tagging
+- Structuring Content
+- Labelling
-categories: [Taxonomies]
+categories:
+- Taxonomies
-description: >
+description: |
   Structure the content using taxonomies like tags, categories, labels. cSpell:ignore: taxo
+date: '2025-06-12'
+aliases:
+- /docs/taxonomy_1_1/
+linkTitle: Taxonomy Support
+type: docs
 ---

 Docsy supports Hugo [taxonomies] in its docs and blog section.
 You can see the